ClemRoy/epicEvents/README.md

 ## Usage and detailed endpoint documentation

-The API provides the following endpoints.
+The API provides multiple endpoint.You can access the postman documentation with the relevant endpoint here: https://documenter.getpostman.com/view/19443765/2s93RL2Ght.

 - Client: Allow user to see the clients according to their respective attribution,allow the creation and modification of new client with post request, destroy request are limited to superuser.